Horsed/tainr/README.md

     $ tainr -c /path/to/somefile.js

-See the following example tainerfile.js to get to know the config optione:
+See the following example tainerfile.js to get to know the config options:

 ```js
 module.exports = {